 Documenting response efforts is also a great method for gathering evidence should the cyber event develop into a lawsuit.

-The intelligence from incident documentation will help your response team refine and optimize its processes during future similar attacks.
+The intelligence from incident documentation will help your response team refine and optimize its processes for future similar attacks.

 You need a set of incident response tools on hand and ready to use in a cyber event.
 If you don’t have any incident response solutions, prioritize their onboarding.
 Having the right solution on hand could be the difference between a mitigated breach attempt and sensitive data loss.